intheswim/patch_maker/README.md

 #### Performance on Windows 10.

 <pre>
-A quick test of the  patch-making prt compiled with Visual Studio on Windows 10 shows that it runs substantially slower compared to Linux version, on a similar hardware - release and all optimization flags being set.
+A quick test of the patch-making part compiled with Visual Studio on Windows 10 shows that it runs substantially slower compared to Linux version, on a similar hardware - release and all optimization flags being set.
 Visual Studio profiler shows the bottleneck is I/O functions such as `fread()`.